itcarroll/basic-R-lesson/docs/_slides/load.md

 ---
 ---

-## Load data into R
+## Load Data

-We will use the function `read.csv()` that reads a Comma-Separated-Values file.
-The essential argument for the function to read in data is the path to the file, and optional additional arguments that adjust how the file is interpreted.
+We will use the function `read.csv()` to load data from a Comma Separated Value file.
+The essential argument for the function to read in data is the path to the file, other optional arguments adjust how the file is read.

 Additional file types can be read in using `read.table()`; in fact, `read.csv()` is a simple wrapper for the `read.table()` function having set some default